robinhood/faust/docs/userguide/agents.rst

     @app.agent(topic)
     async def mystream(stream):
-        # XXX This is technically not proper use of an agent,
+        # XXX This is not proper use of an agent, as it performs a join.
-        # since it performs a join, but works fine as long as you don't
+        # It works fine as long as you don't expect to be able to use
-        # expect to be able to use ``agent.ask``, ``agent.map`` and similar
+        #``agent.ask``, ``agent.map`` and similar
         # methods that wait for a reply.
         async for event in (stream & topic2.stream()).join(...):
             ...

-For joins the best practice is to use the ``@app.task`` decorator to define a regular :class:`asyncio.Task`, to be started with the app, that iterates over the joined stream:
+For joins, the best practice is to use the ``@app.task`` decorator instead, to launch an :class:`asyncio.Task` when the app starts, that manually iterates over the joined stream:

 .. sourcecode:: python